 Dauphin County Historical Society's John K. Robinson adds: "Quite interesting."

-WITF Nell McCormack Abom comments: "Wow, your work is very impressive.
+Former WITF personality Nell McCormack Abom comments: "Wow, your work is very impressive.
 I didn't know all that about John Harris."

 Premiere Harrisburg Historian and Penn State University Professor, Michael Barton offers this criticism of the Harris Research: "A very interesting and useful compilation of materials and commentary on John Harris."